I want to land a big customer. How do I get ready?

 It’s great if a big company is interested in your product or service, but they may well still likely dip a toe in the water first.
 Most often you will start out with a proof of concept and then pilot and work together to ensure you are enterprise ready.
 A big company like Walmart or Fidelity will work with small companies, but they will start in a small division rather than deploy your technology throughout the whole enterprise until they know that the parade of horribles that could happen won’t happen.

-In order to address the specifics of how to become ready to serve a big enterprise, we talked to Jeremy King, who was willing to offer his advice even while he was transitioning from being the chief technology office of Walmart to starting his new position as CTO of Pinterest.
+In order to address the specifics of how to become ready to serve a big enterprise, we talked to Jeremy King, who was willing to offer his advice even while he was transitioning from being the chief technology officer of Walmart to starting his new position as head of engineering at Pinterest.
 (Congrats, Jeremy!)
 We collaborated on this to-do list.

 Think about what it will take to become “enterprise ready.”
 This is a daunting task.
 What the customer thinks is enterprise ready and what you think is enterprise ready is different.
 Anticipate the few questions that the enterprise will eventually ask.
 “You don’t necessarily have to be enterprise ready, you should just understand and be honest with what your limitations are,” says Jeremy.
 “I’m often saying ‘this looks good, what happens when we roll it out to 4000 stores, or to 1,000 or 100,000 users?’
 You’d be surprised how often I get head scratching.”